-Cervical Disk Disease in Pets
+Cervical Disk Disease in Dogs

-Cervical disk disease is a condition in which one of the disks between the vertebrae in your pet’s neck becomes damaged and ruptures.
+Cervical disk disease in dogs is a condition in which one of the disks between the vertebrae in your pet’s neck becomes damaged and ruptures.
 First, this rupture occurs when the jelly-like inner part of the disk pushes through the fibrous outer layer.
 Consequently, this compresses the spinal cord, causing pain or difficulty walking in all four limbs.
 While any dog can be affected, it is most common in Dachshunds, Beagles, French Bulldogs, and Poodles.

 Cervical disk disease is similar to thoracolumbar (back) IVDD, except it occurs only in the cervical spine (neck).
 In order to properly diagnose cervical disk disease in your pet, they'll need to see one of our neurology specialists for a detailed neurological exam.